 1. Basic Information

-The Metropolitan Transport Authority (ZTM) was established by the Assembly of the Upper-Silesian and Zagłębie Metropolis in November 2017.
-The merger of urban transport systems, operating so far in the area of Silesia and Zagłębie, into one enterprise caused that in many respects the ZTM is the biggest transport organiser in Poland.
+The Metropolitan Transport Authority (ZTM) was established by a resolution of the Assembly of the Upper-Silesian and Zagłębie Metropolis in November 2017, and from 1st January 2019 it took over duties of previous three organisers of the public transport.
+The merger of those urban transport systems, operating in the area of Silesia and Zagłębie, into one enterprise caused that in many respects the ZTM is the biggest transport organiser in Poland.

 We serve the area of 56 cities and municipalities, connecting the most important centres of the Silesian Voivodeship.
 Everyday 1500 buses, trams, and trolleybuses under the ZTM logo run in the area of Silesia and Zagłębie.
 460 lines serves 7 thousand stops, travelling more than 100 million kilometres a year.
 Every day we expand our offer and improve the quality of provided services.
 We are happy that out efforts meet so positive reception from passengers - 92% of persons using our services positively evaluate their standard.
 Thank you!

 Such a big enterprise would not be capable of dynamic development without the most important value for each employer - the staff.
 We employ approx. 300 persons working with passion and devotion - engineers, analysts, lawyers, and marketing people.
 In addition, the operators - to whom we order the transport work - employ thousands of employees.
 Because of all those persons, the residents of the Silesia and Zagłębie have every day access to friendly public transport, which understands their needs.
 Our efforts to build permanent relationships with employees resulted in 2020 in awarding us the title of a ‘Friendly Employer’ by the National Employee Trade Union ‘Employees Confederation’ - which is an exceptional distinction for each organisation.